Home » Outsourcing trends in pharmaceutical manufacturing with Shyam Khante

 Trends and challenges facing the pharmaceutical industry

-According to Shyam Kante, a major industry issue is the dropping productivity of new drugs coming into the market.
+According to Shyam Khante, a major industry issue is the dropping productivity of new drugs coming into the market.
 One reason behind this is the ever-increasing regulatory demand.
 The cost has escalated to ten times while the amount of new drugs has reduced to almost less than half.

 How can the industry react to this and reduce the costs of producing new drugs?
 There are several ways to do it.
 For instance, by adopting new technology, such as blockchain, cloud technology, and similar solutions.
 Hand in hand with this, is moving from paper to digital to speed up regulatory matters.
 This increases accuracy and speed while allowing faster retrieval of data.
 Lastly, developing contract research and implementing new, better models is a challenge, but also an opportunity to for the pharma sector.